-In the 1890s, Anneanne_at_museum_smaller Banning and Ada Laughlin were high-society friends in Los Angeles.
+In the 1890s, Anne Banning and Ada Laughlin were high-society friends in Los Angeles.
 Banning was married to Hancock Banning, son of Los Angeles businessman Phineas Banning, known as The Father of the Port of Los Angeles.
 Laughlin met and married Homer Laughlin Jr. at Stanford University.
 He was the son of the founder of the Homer Laughlin China Company, which later created America’s favorite dinnerware, FIESTA.

 The two women could have settled for lives of leisure, enjoying tea parties and galas.
 Instead they formed the Assistance League to help those in need, including many affected by the San Francisco Fire and Earthquake of 1906 and later, World War I. During the 1920s, the group pioneered charitable services for their community, including childcare, clothing exchanges, girl’s club and theater.